 Evening activities and exchanges will also be included.
 A large aspect of the course also includes the experience of living in community with other participants as well as entering the community of members living at Pun Pun including children living in our community.
 We have found this element to be a major contributor in the experience of the course for participants.

-2) Once you have sent your participant survey and have been confirmed, a 4,000 baht non-refundable deposit is due to secure your spot.
+2) Once you have sent your participant survey and have been confirmed, a non-refundable deposit is due to secure your spot.
 Please understand we cannot hold your spot until we receive your deposit.We ask you transfer this to our Thai account of which we will send you the details.
 The remainder will be collected on the first day of the course in Thai baht or if you chose you may transfer the whole amount beforehand.